CSejersen/Blog/content/posts/Bit-Blitzer.md

 After spending more than a decade pushing pawns myself, I recently stumbled upon the concept of Bitboards in chess programming.
 This intruiged me, as representing the position with bitboards enables a large part of the computations to be done with bitwise operations and blazingly fast look-up tables.
-The prospect of theese speeds made me embark on the biggest programming challenge of my life.
+The prospect of theese speeds made me take on a huge programming challenge.
 A full-blown chess engine written in C++.

 # What is a Bit Bitboard?

 Bitboards work by representing the 64 square of the chessboard with a single 64 bit binary number.
 Setting a bit to 1 on the Bitboard represents a piece on the corresponding square.
-Having just 1 bitboard to represent an entire position is of course not enough, as we have to know the type of piece on a given square.
-To solve this problem I use a total of 12 bitboards - 1 for every type of piece.
+Having just 1 bitboard to represent an entire position is not enough, as we have to know the type of piece on a given square.
+To solve this problem most engines use a total of 12 bitboards - 1 for every type of piece.

-If we have the starting position, visualizing the 6 white bitboards with an X for 1's and a dash for 0's looks like this:
+With the starting position on the board, visualizing the 6 white bitboards with an X for 1's and a dash for 0's looks like this:

 ![White bitboards start position](/img/bb.png)

 In C++ I use the uint64_t type for my Bitboards, and a few useful bit manipulation functions to operate on them.
 ```C++
 void setBit(U64 &bb, int i){
     (bb) |= (1ULL << i);